watson-developer-cloud/conversation-connector/channels/facebook/README.md

 1. In `providers.json`, add a value for `verfication_token`.
 This can be any string you want to use as a verification token.
 Make a record of this value, which you will need later.
 (Facebook will use this verification token to verify your webhook URL.)

-1. In `providers.json`, make sure the channel `name` is set to `facebook`, and also add an appropriate pipeline `name`.
-For more information about the pipeline, please refer to the [main repository README](../../README.md).
+1. In `providers.json`, make sure the channel `name` is set to `facebook`.

+1. In `providers.json`, edit the pipeline `name` to specify a name for your deployment.
+This name will help you find your Cloud Functions assets later.
+Only alphanumeric characters (A-Z and 0-9) are kept.

 1. In `providers.json`, edit the `conversation` object to specify the username, password, and workspace ID of the workspace you are deploying.